-For opera lovers, the Royal Opera House located in the Shati Al-Qurm district of Muscat is an impressive architectural feat.
-Built on the orders of the Sultan Qaboos, the Opera House reflects contemporary Omani architecture and has a capacity to accommodate a maximum of 1100 people.
-The Opera House is the first in the world to be equipped with Radio Marconi’s multimedia interactive display seatback system, Mode 23.
+For opera lovers, the Royal Opera House, located in the Shati Al-Qurm district of Muscat, is an impressive architectural feat.
+Built on the orders of the Sultan Qaboos, the Opera House reflects contemporary Omani architecture and has the capacity to accommodate up to 1,100 people.
 The complex consists of a concert theatre, auditorium, formal landscaped gardens, cultural market with retail stores, luxury restaurants and an art centre for musical, theatrical and operatic productions.

-The Salalah Tourism Festival is another big event held annually in the Dhofar province between 21 June and 21 September.
-The festival presents activities to visitors including various artistic and cultural shows in addition to parades.
-There are a variety of local and international programmes to please every taste and guarantee a pleasurable and useful time.
+The Salalah Tourism Festival is a big event held annually in the Dhofar province between June and September.
+The festival presents activities to visitors, including various artistic and cultural shows, in addition to parades.
+There is a variety of local and international programmes to please every taste and guarantee a pleasurable and useful time.